mulleady1/clc/README.md

 work.

 That's the motivation for this tool.
-It checks a default city's craiglist homepage, gets the nearby cities list, then aggregates all software jobs into a list.
+It checks a default city's craigslist homepage, gets the nearby cities list, then aggregates all software jobs into a list.
 Each item in the list consists of the job posting's url, title, and body.